-Now, this doesn't mean D.C. is full of maniacal Hannibal Lecters.
-When many of us hear the word "psychopath" we think of serial killers in masks — which most politicians clearly aren't — so what exactly defines a psychopath?
+Now this doesn’t mean that D.C. is full of maniacal Hannibal Lecters.
+When many of us hear the word “psychopath,” we think of serial killers in masks — which most politicians clearly aren’t — so what is it that defines a psychopath?

-Clinical psychologist and professor of psychology at California State University, Los Angeles Dr. Ramani Durvasula tells LIVESTRONG that a psychopath is "a person who lacks empathy, is entitled, deeply manipulative and exploitative, and prone to deceit and lying.
-They also feel no guilt or remorse in the face of bad behavior of any kind."
+Clinical psychologist and professor of psychology at California State University, Los Angeles Dr. Ramani Durvasula tells LIVESTRONG.COM that a psychopath is “a person who lacks empathy, is entitled, deeply manipulative and exploitative and prone to deceit and lying.
+They also feel no guilt or remorse in the face of bad behavior of any kind.”
 Sound familiar?

 Politics also requires manipulative behavior when it comes to everything from securing donors to getting the most votes.
-Since psychopath's strengths tend to include lying, exploiting and not caring about throwing others under the bus, it makes politics the perfect fit for them.
+Because a psychopath’s strengths tend to include lying, exploiting and not caring about negatively impacting others, it makes politics the perfect fit for them.

 However, Dr. Durvasula is quick to point out that, of course, not all politicians are psychopaths.

-"There are some well-motivated politicians but they are becoming fewer and far between, largely because of how our political system in the US and in many parts of the world is constructed," she says.
-She explains that these systems require an individual to use tactics such as manipulation to get what they want in terms of donors and votes, and that these are strengths of a psychopath "as they are willing to lie, and exploit and not care about who they need to throw under the bus."
+“There are some well-motivated politicians, but they are becoming fewer and far between, largely because of how our political system in the U.S. and in many parts of the world is constructed,” she says.
+She explains that these systems require an individual to use tactics like manipulation to get what they want in terms of donors and votes and that these are the strengths of a psychopath, “as they are willing to lie and exploit and not care about who they need to throw under the bus.”

-Trailing behind DC for number of psychopaths was Connecticut, California, New Jersey, and a tie for fifth place between Wyoming and New York.
-The state with the least amount of psychopaths, per his research, was West Virginia followed by Vermont, Tennessee, North Carolina and New Mexico.
-Murphy told Newsweek that he believes the distribution of psychopaths cross the country has to do with "urban/rural distinctions" — basically they are more likely to be in cities than in rural settings — which is another reason the dense geographical region of the District of Columbia could have nabbed the number one spot.
+Trailing behind D.C. for number of psychopaths was Connecticut, California, New Jersey and a tie for fifth place between Wyoming and New York.
+The state with the least amount of psychopaths, per his research, was West Virginia, followed by Vermont, Tennessee, North Carolina and New Mexico.
+Murphy told Newsweek that he believes the distribution of psychopaths across the country has to do with “urban/rural distinctions.”
+Basically, they are more likely to be in cities than in rural settings, which is another reason the dense geographical region of the District of Columbia could have nabbed the top spot.